roundcube/roundcubemail-helpdocs/en_US/mail/importexport.rst

 Importing Email Messages
 ------------------------

-One multiple files with either MIME or Mbox data can be uploaded to add email messages to the currently selected folder:
+One or multiple files with either MIME or Mbox data can be uploaded to add email messages to the currently selected folder:

 1. Click the folder where the imported messages should be added.